 For most clients and readers, I don’t think you need to worry.
+The vast majority of PSLF borrowers clearly qualify as they’re government or 501c3 employees.
 I’m a student loan consultant, not an attorney, but I’ve advised more student debt than anyone in the country for what it’s worth.
 Here’s what the PSLF lawsuit actually means.

 Why are People Suing the Dept of Education Over PSLF?